StarsoftAnalysis/figset/README.md

 **figset** can use [lightboxSSA](https://github.com/StarsoftAnalysis/lightboxSSA) to create a light box or carousel-type gallery out of some or all of the images on a page.

+There is also a **figgallery** shortcode (and partial), which builds a figrow from all the images found in the pages resources.

 ## More details

 Images are sized...   adjusted to have the same area